Hidden Gems and Attractions Near Jebel Ali Most Tourists Miss

 6. Ibn Battuta Mall – The Cultural Retail Experience

-While technically not “hidden,” it’s often missed by tourists who flock to Dubai Mall.
+While technically not “hidden,” it’s often missed by tourists who flock to the Dubai Mall.
 This themed mall celebrates the travels of the Moroccan explorer Ibn Battuta and is worth a stroll.

 What makes it special?